 Part 6: Joseph Epping

 Joseph Epping S.J. (life dates: 1835-1894) was a German mathematician, astronomer, and assyriologist.
 He is acknowledged as the founder of the study of cuneiform mathematical astronomical texts.
 Ascertaining correct dates for episodes in his life is difficult; the various sources are sometimes contradictory.

-Epping was born at Neuenkirchen, near Rheine in Westphalia (01.12.1835) (one source identifies district of Steinfurt) and died on the evening of August 22nd (aged 59 years) at the Jesuit College at Exaeten Castle, Holland (22.08.1894).
+Epping was born at Neuenkirchen (Scheswig-Holstein), near Rheine in Westphalia (01.12.1835) (one source identifies district of Steinfurt) and died on the evening of August 22nd (aged 59 years) at the Jesuit College at Exaeten Castle, Holland (22.08.1894).
 (At least one modern writer mistakenly writes that Epping died in 1891.)
 Epping died early aged 59.

 Epping's Jesuit training